AakashSasikumar/AakashSasikumar.github.io/_posts/2018-07-25-BuildingNeuralNetwork.md

 The image above is exactly what I’m going to be building, a three-layer, fully connected neural network with one input layer, one hidden layer, and one output layer.
 I offer flexibility in the number of neurons in each layer, and you can extract the weights of each neuron and modify it however you wish to do so.

-## How Does a Neural Netowrk Work?
+## How Does a Neural Network Work?

 Let’s us consider the linear equation